pyomeca/ezc3d/README.md

 c3d = ezc3dRead('path_to_c3d.c3d');
 disp(c3d.parameters.POINT.USED.DATA); % Print the number of points used
 ```
-Additionnally, a default `ignoreBadFormatting` flag can be set to `true` so files with bad formatting are read even though they are not formatted properly.
+Additionally, a default `ignoreBadFormatting` flag can be set to `true` so files with bad formatting are read even though they are not formatted properly.
 This must be used with caution as it can result in segmentation fault, depending on the reason the formatting is bad.

 ### Write a C3D
 To write a C3D to a file, you must call the `ezc3dWrite` function.
 This function waits for the path of the C3D to write and a valid structure.
-Please note that the header is actually ignore since it is fully constructed from required parameters.
+Please note that the header is actually ignored since it is fully constructed from required parameters.
 Hence, a valid structure may omit the header.
 Still, for simplicity, it is easier to send a structure created via the `ezc3dRead` function.
 ```MATLAB
 % Create a valid structure to work on c3d = ezc3dRead();